Noise Levels in Berryville, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,579 Berryville residents, or 22.2%, live above that level.
 By land area, 25.3% of Berryville is above 55 dBA.

 Average noise levels for Berryville residents, grouped by direction from the center of Berryville.
-Central Berryville carries the highest population-weighted average; Western Berryville carries the lowest.
-Just 5% of residents in Western Berryville live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Berryville.
+The highest population-weighted average is in southern Berryville; the lowest is in western Berryville, where just 5% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Berryville